What Are Meme Stocks?

-The thing that surprised me is that I couldn't find many other famous authors or experts in the space.
-I'm not sure if this is because there aren't many people interested or if other traders stay out of the bands arena because John is so actively evangelizing the bands.
+The thing that surprised me is that I couldn’t find many other famous authors or experts in the space.
+I’m not sure if this is because there aren’t many people interested or if other traders stay out of the bands arena because John is so actively evangelizing his own indicator.

-The books I did find were written by unknown authors and honestly, have less material than what I have composed in this article.
-The other hint that made me think these authors were not legit is their lack of the registered trademark symbol after the Bollinger Bands title, which is required by John for anything published related to Bollinger Bands.
+The books I did find were written by unknown authors and had less material than what I have composed in this article.
+The other hint that made me think these authors were not legit is their lack of using the registered trademark symbol after the Bollinger Bands title, which is required by John for anything published related to Bollinger Bands.

 Conversely, when I search on Elliott Wave, I find a host of books and studies both on the web and in the Amazon store.

 I am still unsure what this means exactly.
 With there being millions of retail traders in the world, I have to believe there are a few that are crushing the market using Bollinger Bands.